peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Other scenarios that cause similar (or perhaps even more) harm may exist.

-The common feature of these scenarios is that if one DNS provider steps out of line and the parent is not careful, DNS resolution and/or validation will break down, undermining the very guarantees of operator independence that multi-homing configurations are expected to provide.
+The common feature of these scenarios is that if one nameserver steps out of line and the parent is not careful, DNS resolution and/or validation will break down.
+When several DNS providers are involved, this undermines the very guarantees of operator independence that multi-homing configurations are expected to provide.

+## DS Breakage due to Replication Lag

+If an authoritative nameserver is lagging behind during a key rollover, the parent may see different CDS/CDNSKEY RRsets depending on the nameserver contacted.
+This may cause old and new DS RRsets to be deployed in an alternating fashion.
+The zone maintainer, having detected that the DS deployment was successful, may then confidently remove the old DNSKEY from the zonefile, only to find out later that the DS RRset has been turned back, breaking the delegation's DNSSEC chain of trust.

+Checking for consistency minimizes this risk.
+In case the parent reports consistency errors downstream, it can also help detect the replication issue on the child side.

 ## Lame Delegations